 Dental fillings are needed in order to support damaged or decaying teeth.
 Over time, despite adequate dental hygiene, you may notice cracked or decaying teeth.
-Here at OASIS Modern Dentistry, we can take care of that for you by removing any debris and decaying tissue.
+Here at OASIS Modern Dentistry and Orthodontics, we can take care of that for you by removing any debris and decaying tissue.
 It’s not just enough to remove the unhealthy part of the tooth, but it’s also important to fill the remaining cavity for support.

 Fortunately, getting a filling is completely painless.
 The first step of the procedure is to inject the area surrounding the affected tooth with a local anesthetic.
 The anesthetic should numb the tooth as well as the surrounding gum entirely.
 At most, the only thing you may feel is pressure.

-Dentists have a host of materials to choose from, and we’re no different here at OASIS Modern Dentistry in Houston.
+Dentists have a host of materials to choose from, and we’re no different here at OASIS Modern Dentistry and Orthodontics in Houston.
 The most commonly used types are amalgam, composite, ceramic, metals, and glass isomers.